 The National Football League

-Bob Stoops will join OCPAC Tuesday evening to add to the story Wade Burleson will tell regarding the role Oklahoma's Jim Thorpe played in the founding of the National Football League.
+Bob Stoops and Wade Burleson joined OCPAC Tuesday evening to reflect on the Stoops era and on the role Oklahoma's Jim Thorpe played in the founding of the National Football League.

 Last year, coach Bob Stoops was inducted

 In 1999, he took over a hapless O.U. football team and a program that had fallen out of the national limelight.
 The next year, in 2000, he led the Sooners to an undefeated season and a national championship, outscoring that season’s opponents 481 – 194.

 Stoops' penchant for winning big games early in his career earned him the nickname "Big Game Bob" and his 2008 team went down in the history books as the highest scoring team in college football history, scoring a total of 716 points, averaging 51 points per game.